 Diane Nevitt was born in Macclesfield, Cheshire in 1955, moving to Devon in the early ’70s.
 Diane studied Fashion and Textile Design at Plymouth College of Art and then went on to study Textiles at Taunton College of Arts and Technology.
 Although having a love for textile design, Diane’s first love was painting; and she went on to become a professional artist.

 Over much of Diane’s career, she has taken inspiration from her many visits to Europe and especially her love of Italy.
-Diane’s second love is music, which played a great part in a series of early paintings such as ‘Music on the Island’ after Michael Galasso and even the bronze sculptures from Paris’ Musee d’Orsay.
+Diane’s second love is music, which played a great part in a series of early paintings such as ‘Music on the Island’, after Michael Galasso, and the wonderful bronze sculptures in the Musee D’Orsay, Paris.

 Diane now works from an old converted cotton mill in the Cheshire countryside near where she grew up as a child.